haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-start.md

 ### Application logs {#app-log}
 To review other application logs in Staging or Production, you can access and review those logs in `/var/log/platform/ProjectID`.

-For Pro plan Staging, the project ID has `_stg` at the end.
-For example, if you receive 500 errors in Staging and want to review the nginx logs, you can SSH to the Staging environment and locate the logs in `/var/log/platform/ProjectID_stg`.
+For Pro plan Staging, the project ID has `_stg` at the end. 例如， if you receive 500 errors in Staging and want to review the nginx logs, you can SSH to the Staging environment and locate the logs in `/var/log/platform/ProjectID_stg`.

 For Pro plan Production, you have three nodes to check for logs.